|

 ||

 By A. R. Eguiguren ISBN: 1-883378-96-6 Global warming?
 New Greenland is not waiting on the international community to do something about it.
-One day, as a citizen of the country, you are watching TV in the comfort of your home, and the power goes out.
-Then you find out the government that you elected is responsible for shutting down all power plants in New Greenland, on purpose.
-They don't want you to watch TV, drive a car, eat at restaurants, or go to the movies.
-In fact, they've decided to force all citizens to leave their homes in the cities and join environmental communities on remote farms.
+One day, you are watching TV in the comfort of your home, and the power goes out.
+Turns out the government decided to save some energy—the government you elected.
+Then it's cars.
+Sorry, gas is bad for Mother Earth.
+Ride a bike instead, or walk.
+The goal is to force all citizens to leave their homes in the cities and join environmental communities in the countryside.
 No running water.
 No central heat.
 No entertainment.
-Forced back to basics.
-That's New Greenland.
-See who survives.
+Back to basics.
+New Greenland.
+See who survives!

 |